George Carlin: What Am I Doing in New Jersey? (1988 TV Special)

 George Carlin: You see now they're thinking about banning toy guns, and they're going to keep the fucking real ones!

-George Carlin: People I can do without.
-This is my list: guys in their fifties named "Skip."
+George Carlin: I'd like to start with a list of people I can do without.
+I think everybody has a list like this.
+This is my list of people I can do without: Guys in their fifties named "Skip."
 Anyone who pays for vaginal jelly with an Exxon credit card.
 An airline pilot who has on two different shoes.
 A proctologist with poor depth perception.
 A pimp who drives a Toyota Corolla.
 A gynecologist who wants my wife to have three or four drinks before the examination.
 Guys with a lot of small pins on their hats.
 Anyone who mentions Jesus more than three hundred times in a two-minute conversation.
 A dentist with blood in his hair.
 Any woman whose hobby is breast-feeding zoo animals.
 A funeral director who says "Hope to see you folks again real soon!"
 Girls who get drunk and throw up at breakfast.
 A man with only one lip.
 A Boy Scout master who owns a dildo shop.
 People who actually know the second verse to "The Star-Spangled Banner."
 Any lawyer who refers to the police as the "Federalies."
 A cross-eyed nun with a bullwhip and a bottle of gin!
 A brain surgeon with "Born to Lose" tattooed on his hands.
-Couples whose children's names all start with the same initials.
+Couples whose children's names all start with the same initial.
 A man in a hospital gown directing traffic.
 A waitress with a visible infection on her serving hand.
 People who have large gums and small teeth.
 Guys who wear the same underwear until it begins to cut off the circulation to their feet.
 And any man whose arm hair completely covers his wristwatch.
 All right, that's enough of that.

 George Carlin: [about the Reagan administration] These are the same people who were elected with the help of the moral majority.
 Elected with the help of the moral majority and the Teamsters union.
 That's a good combination!
 Organized religion and organized crime working together to help build a better America.